 Customers can enter into derivatives contracts with the Bank.
-The types of derivatives currently offered by the Bank are FX swaps and forwards, interest rate swaps, cross-currency swaps, as well as options and forwards on equities, Treasury notes and bonds with Government guarantee.
-Limits on exposures and collateral are determined in accordance with the Bank's risk appetite.
-The Bank also uses derivatives to reduce market risk on its balance sheet.
-The Bank's exposure to derivative instruments has increased in the year 2014 but is not considered a material risk.
+The types of derivatives currently offered by the Group are forward contracts for foreign exchange, securities and commodities, foreign exchange and interest rate swaps and options for foreign exchange, securities and commodities.
+Eligible underlying instruments, limits on exposures and required collateral are determined in accordance with the Group's risk appetite.
+The Group also uses derivatives to reduce market risk on its balance sheet.
+Note 23 shows a breakdown of the Group's derivative positions by type.